Biden administration asks Supreme Court to tell Texas to stop blocking US border agents from patrols

 "The only thing that we're not doing is we're not shooting people who come across the border because of course the Biden administration would charge us with murder," he said as he discussed a New York City lawsuit against charter bus companies that he has used to transport migrants from Texas.

-Mexico’s Secretary of Foreign Relations denounced the comments, saying they could lead to violence and are dehumanizing to migrants.
+Mexico’s foreign relations secretary denounced Abbott's comments, saying they could lead to violence and are dehumanizing to migrants.

 On Friday, Abbott said he was making a distinction of what Texas can and cannot do on the border.
 “I was asked to point out where the line is drawn about what would be illegal and I pointed out something that is obviously illegal," he said.

-Texas notified the Eagle Pass government on Wednesday that the Department of Public Safety would be closing public access to the park along the Rio Grande.
+Texas notified the Eagle Pass government on Wednesday that the Department of Public Safety would be closing public access to Shelby Park.

+The Justice Department's emergency request to the Supreme Court says agents no longer have access to a 2.5-mile (4-kilometer) stretch of the border in the region.
+The filing was made as part of the U.S. government's lawsuit over the concertina wire the state installed along roughly 30 miles (48 kilometers) near Eagle Pass.

-The union for Border Patrol agents, the National Border Patrol Council, praised the move.
+The union for Border Patrol agents, the National Border Patrol Council, praised the state's move.

 “By taking control of an area where so many illegal aliens are simply surrendering, he’s freeing up BP agents to patrol areas with high numbers of illegal aliens who attempt to escape arrest,” the union said in a message on X, formerly known as Twitter.